 I used to firmly believe in the saying, “Only by experiencing the hardest hardships can one rise above the ordinary,” thinking that it was a way of displaying motivation.
 Therefore, no matter what I was doing, I never wanted to fall behind.
 I was willing to accept any hardship as long as it meant I could rise above everyone else.
-After I accepted God, my attitude remained the same, because I firmly believed in the saying, “No pain, no gain,” and saw my attitude as proof of my motivation.
-When God revealedto me, I finally realized that this perspective is incorrect, and that it was Satan’s shackles that had bound and harmed me.
+After I accepted God, my attitude remained the same.
+But when God revealed the truth to me, I finally realized that this perspective is incorrect, and that it was Satan’s shackles that had bound and harmed me.

-At that time, I thought of God’s words: “If you are glad to be a service-doer in the, working diligently and conscientiously in obscurity, always giving and never taking, then I say that you are a loyal saint, for you seek no reward and are simply being an honest man” (“Three Admonitions” in The Word Appears in the Flesh).
-God’s words showed me the way of practice: As one of God’s creations, I should love Him and satisfy Him unconditionally and devoutly fulfill my duty, rather than living within a satanic corrupt disposition and striving for fame and gain.
-This is the sense that one of God’s creations should possess.
+At that time, I thought of God’s words: “If you are very glad to be a service-doer in the house of God, working diligently and conscientiously in obscurity, always giving and never taking, then I say that you are a loyal saint, because you seek no reward and are simply being an honest man” (“Three Admonitions” in).
+God’s words showed me the way of practice: As one of God’s creations, I should love Him and satisfy Him and devoutly fulfill my duty, rather than living within a satanic corrupt disposition and striving for fame and gain.
+This is the conscience and sense that one of God’s creations should possess.
 This is a pursuit that is in line with His will.
 From this day forward, I will do my best to pursue the truth.
-I will rely on truth to penetrate Satan’s deception and throw off its yoke.
-No longer will I pursue anything of the flesh.
+I will rely on truth to penetrate Satan’s deceitful schemes and throw off its shackles.
+No longer will I seek to tower above others.
 Instead, I will toil in obscurity, fulfilling my duty to satisfy God.
 Even if I’m left with nothing in the end, I will continue on willingly with nary a regret, because I am just one of God’s insignificant creations.
-Satisfying the Creator is my one true purpose in life.
+Satisfying the Creator is my true purpose in life.